Bright Star by John Keats Analysis

 Summary of the Poem

-Also, he does not want to be still because he can’t react when Earth Ocean washes the shores, the priest ceremonially washes people and purifies their souls, and when new snow covers the mountain tops.
+Also, he does not want to be still because he can’t react when the Earth Ocean washes the shores, the priest ceremonially washes people and purifies their souls, and when new snow covers the mountain tops.
 All these delightful happenings urge us to react and express our emotions, but the star cannot respond.
 Therefore, he does not want to be still in this sense.
 Instead, he wants to be unchanging in terms of lovemaking.
 He wishes to enjoy the bounties of love with her beloved.
 But, he soon realizes that his imagination is fragile, threatened by unavoidable death.

 Major Themes in Bright Star by John Keats

 The poem reflects how lonely the star is from human life; it can only observe the events happening on the earth while hanging above.
-Therefore, the speaker comes up with his own definition of steadfastness, achieved not through distance but love and affection.
+Therefore, the speaker comes up with his definition of steadfastness, achieved not through distance but through love and affection.
 He wants to share an intimate relationship with his beloved, but his romantic imagination gets blurred when he thinks he can’t beat death.

 Bright Star by John Keats Analysis of Poetic Elements

 Moreover, he has used the star as an extended metaphor to show his fascination and inner desires.
 However, it’s ironic that he praises the star but does not want to adopt its characteristics.
-While looking up the bright star, he comes up with his own definition of love and steadfastness.
+While looking up at the bright star, he comes up with his definition of love and steadfastness.
 The star is steadfast, yet it is devoid of emotions.
 The writer dislikes this part of the star.
-He wants to be faithful to his beloved and also wants to enjoy the bounties that love offers.
+He wants to be faithful to his beloved and enjoy the bounties that love offers.

 Suggested Articles: